 Holiday Production

-All shows are performed at area schools, nursing homes, community events and to the public at an area theatre.
+All shows are performed at area schools and to the public at an area theatre.
 The performance includes dancers from 1st grade through 12th grade with dances ranging from intermediate level to a pre-professional level.
 By taking our Holiday show on the road, it gives the dancers the opportunity to bring the joy of dance, drama and the excitement of a theatre production to those who might not have the opportunity to enjoy it.
 Feature roles and dance solos are available for those participating in our placement program.
 Detailed eligibility, time commitments and costs associated with this performance can be found at the Customer Service Counter during fall registration.
-Rehearsals begin in late September and early October.
+Rehearsals begin in late October.

 Columbus DanceArts Academy